MatthewCech/BrowserApp-AHK/README.md

 # BrowserApp-AHK
 Autohotkey scripting for permitting a browser to start a local file.
 Custom setup for compiling and tweaking scripts based on found resoucres.

-Use case:
+Usage:

 `appurl://path/to/myapp`